Break free from never feeling good enough, losing yourself in relationships and the constant pressure to do more and be more.

 Low self-esteem

-Work at the emotional roots of low self-esteem so you can trust your judgement and feel secure in yourself.
+Work at the emotional roots of low self-esteem so you can develop a stronger sense of your own worth.

 Perfectionism

-Break the patterns driving perfectionism so you can stop living under constant pressure and build a more secure relationship with yourself.
+Break the patterns driving perfectionism so you can stop living under constant pressure and measuring your worth by what you achieve.

 People-pleasing

-Understand and change the patterns that keep you over-adapting, over-giving and putting others first.
+Understand and change the patterns that keep you putting others first so you can stay connected to yourself in your relationships.